Network Inspection for Detecting Strategic Attacks: Solution of the Network Inspection Problem

 { }

-The computational results in Section~\ref{sec:app} indicate that our solution approach is scalable to realistic instances of \ECOP, and provides reasonable performance guarantees.
-However, the defender might desire a solution to \ECOP which is closer to optimality, i.e., an equilibrium inspection strategy utilizing the optimal number of detectors.
-In this section, we develop a procedure that iteratively refines the MSC/MSP-based solution proposed in Proposition~\ref{Prop_interim} to provide a stronger performance guarantee, until it reaches optimality of \ECOP.
-This procedure relies on an important and rather surprising property of the expected detection rate in equilibrium of the game $\Gamma$: \begin{theorem} Given a detection model $\mathcal{G}$, and \defender's resources $b_1 \in \mathbb{N}$, the expected detection rate in equilibrium is identical in any game $\Gamma(b_1,b_2)$, with $b_2 < \semm$; we denote it as $r^*_{b_1}$.
+Despite the above-listed advantages of our MSC/MSP-based solution, finding an optimal solution to \ECOP (i.e., an inspection strategy utilizing less number of detectors than $\lceil \alpha \smsc \rceil$) might be desirable.
+Next, we develop a procedure that iteratively refines the MSC/MSP-based solution proposed in Section~\ref{Sec:MSC/MSP} to provide a stronger performance guarantee, until it reaches optimality of \ECOP.
+This procedure relies on a column generation algorithm to optimally solve \lpob for $b_2 = 1$, and obtains an inspection strategy in equilibrium of any game $\Gamma(b_1,b_2)$ with $b_2 < \semm$ (Theorem~\ref{Constant}).